again, upon the bench of solace (2024)

 International Contemporary Ensemble and PRiSM: Music, AI, and Co-creation

-New work for Voice, Alto Flute, Percussion/Synth, Electric Bass, and an Interactive AI with Fixed Media
+again, upon the bench of solace for Voice, Alto Flute, Percussion/Synth, Electric Bass, and an Interactive AI with Fixed Media

 International Contemporary Ensemble